fabio-amadio/cgpdm_lib/README.md

 pip install .
 ```

-Instead if you want to install the package in "editable" or "develop" mode (to prevent the uninstall/install of the
-package at every package change) run the following command:
+Instead if you want to install the package in *editable* mode run the following command:

 ```
 pip install -e .